 Year 11: During the year all students also receive a group interview and a one on one interview from a C&K Careers member of staff to offer guidance and assistance in making post-16 choices.
 All students and parents receive information about the ‘Get Organised’ event at the Shay, which hosts all major FE and apprenticeship providers in the local area.
 This year the event will be virtual: The Calderdale Get Organised event takes place from the 12th - 15th October 2020

-All pupils at PLA also receive regular careers information and up to date information on the local labour market through external presentations and events, including Aim Higher, Post 16 Options Fayre and our Careers Convention.
+All pupils at Park Lane Academy also receive regular careers information and up to date information on the local labour market through external presentations and events, including Aim Higher, Post 16 Options Fayre and our Careers Convention.